-path Path of generated MO file If not specified, the location of the PO file will be used.
+nath Path of generated MO file If not specified, the location of the PO file will be used.
+Pacii I dill of generated with the if not specified, the location of the 10 me will be used.

 Automatically generates a MO file for every changed PO file.